 Permission for school to provide intimate care

 Name of child:

 Date of birth:

 Name of parent/carer:

 Address:

-chool to provide appropriate intimate care to my clothing, washing and toileting) Yes/No
+I give permission for the school to provide appropriate intimate care to my child (e.g. changing soiled clothing, washing and toileting)

-anything that may affect my child's personal care or if my child has an infection) Yes/No
+I will advise the school of anything that may affect my child's personal care (e.g. if medication changes or if my child has an infection)

-3. I understand the procedur immediately if I have any o es that will be carried out and will contact the school concerns Yes/No
+I understand the procedures that will be carried out and will contact the school immediately if I have any concerns

+I do not give consent for my child to be given intimate care (e.g. to be washed and changed if they have a toileting accident).
+Instead, the school will contact me or my emergency contact and I will organise for my child to be given intimate care (e.g. be washed and changed).
+I understand that if the school cannot reach me or my emergency contact if my child needs urgent intimate care, staff will need to provide this for my child, following the school's intimate care policy, to make them comfortable and remove barriers to learning.

 Parent/carer signature:

 Name of parent/carer:

 Relationship to child:

 Date: